whosonfirst/tangram-airportcity/README.md

 * Airport labels are not displayed yet while we wait for airport codes to become available in the vector files (you can enable full airport names by tweaking the [scenefile](www/tangram/airportcity.yaml)).
 * Multiple search results are not handled gracefully.
 Specifically only the first result is shown.
 * There is no meaningful feedback when an airport search does not yield any results
-* The swooshy background-colour transitions in CSS are currently broken

 ## Usage